 What job could I travel with, get paid and have the potential to use another language.
 You know when an idea suddenly after years makes sense?
 Suddenly, for the first time in my life I realized I wanted to be a Flight Attendant, it seemed like a perfect fit.

 So in December I sat for interviews, medicals and clearances.
 Five months later,after waiting for phone calls, giving up, freaking out and then letting go I arrived at a place of trust, it would happen.
 The best things always happen to me in the best way.
 Most of the time it unfolds in a way far more spectacular than I could have imagine.

 I left Australia and arrived here Bali to celebrate my birthday.
 Quickly I returned to what I can only describe as my natural rhythm.
 A solo traveller without a plan and ready to take on the world.

 As the Universe would have it on Nyepi, a day of Silence and reflection here in Bali (the first day of the Hindu New year) I finally got the job.
-So off to Melbourne I go to be based and work for the Flying Kangaroo.
-A career change and city change, I can’t wait.
+So off to Melbourne I go to for a career and city change, I can’t wait.

 My biggest take away from my time around the world is that my talent and skill is the ability to make things happen.
 If I set my mind to it then it will eventuate in the best circumstance possible.
 A trip around the world, a new job, whatever I can dream can be.

-So this is only the start of this journey, please return your seats and ready tables to the upright position and prepare for more adventures.More than anything though go make your own happen however they look or feel to you.
+So this is only the start of this journey, please return to your seats and tray tables to the upright position and prepare for more adventures.More than anything though go make your own happen however they look or feel to you.